williamgilpin/cphy/labs/documentation_and_formatting.md

         return self.traj[-1]
 ```

 The docstring for the class itself should include a description of the class, and a description of each attribute.
 The docstring for the `__init__` method should include a description of the class, and a description of each argument.
-The docstring for the `step` method should include a description of the method, and a description of the return value.
+The docstring for class-specific methods like the `step` method should include a description of the method, and a description of the return value, just as for functions.

 + Attributes: A description of each attribute of the class
 + Methods: A description of each method of the class